Having older brothers tied to being gay, for guys

 Earlier research has shown that the more older brothers a boy has, the more of a chance that boy will be attracted to men.
 A 2006 study showed that with each brother, the chance that a man will be gay goes up by about a third, but the researchers didn't determine why that was.

-Bogaert and his co-authors tested a small group of 142 women and 12 men ages 18 to 80 and found a higher concentration of the protein, known as NLGN4Y, in blood samples from women than from men.
-They found the highest concentration of the protein in women with gay younger sons who had older brothers, compared with women who had no sons or who had given birth to only heterosexual boys.
+Bogaert and his co-authors tested a small group of 142 women and 12 men ages 18 to 80 and found a higher concentration of antibodies to the protein, known as NLGN4Y, in blood samples from women than from men.
+They found the highest concentration of antibodies to the protein in women with gay younger sons who had older brothers, compared with women who had no sons or who had given birth to only heterosexual boys.

 The study builds on research Bogaert and his co-authors have been exploring for more than 20 years.
 Since their initial research that noted the trend, other research -- although not all studies -- have detected the phenomenon, even across cultures.
 One found that a man's chances of being gay increased even if he was raised apart from his older brother.